Should you rent or buy your home?

 - It’s a money pit.
 While some tasks may be well-suited for DIY projects, many require expertise and/or equipment that you probably don’t have.

-- Like cars, the value of a house depreciates the minute you step into it.
+- The value of a house depreciates the minute you step into it.
 Over time, construction methods become more efficient, there is inevitable wear and tear, building codes and design tastes change, and you’re stuck with last year’s model.

-- Buying and selling a house incurs substantial transactions costs.
+- A house incurs substantial transactions costs.
 The largest is the broker commission but there are other significant expenses such as mortgage fees, appraisals, title insurance, and legal fees.
 For example, in my state of Massachusetts, there is a county tax that amounts to another 0.5% of the sale price.

 - Your net worth is too concentrated in a single asset — your home.
 Renting allows you to diversify your asset base more broadly.

 - You have less mobility.
 You probably bought the house planning to stay there for many years.
-Sometimes things change and it’s not always easy to sell a house quickly.
+Things change and it’s not always easy to sell a house quickly.
 If the unexpected happens, this “option value” can be worth a lot.

 A common belief is you get to live in the house “for free” as you pay your mortgage.
 While this “free rent” myth is not entirely false, it ignores your maintenance, taxes, and other expenses you do pay.